brettlangdon/flask-env/README.rst

   The prefix will be removed from the environment variable name when setting in the configuration.
   (default: :code:`''`, example: :code:`ENV_PREFIX = 'MYAPP_'`)

-AS_JSON
-  Whether or not to try and parse each configuration value as JSON.
-  This will ensure that when setting variables as integers/null/booleans that they properly get parsed in their applicable Python types.
-  (default: :code:`True`, example: :code:`AS_JSON = False`)

 Setting configuration values
 ----------------------------